The Best Koi Food for Color, Growth and Immune Support 2023 (updated)

 - Color Enhancer: Yes- Spirulina & krill

 Another popular food choice is Total Koi’s Sho Koi immune system boosting mix.
 This particular koi food is aimed at owners who want to help boost the immune system of their fish, as the feed contains a wide range of vitamins, minerals, and the exclusive immune booster “Optimun”.
 This substance has many potential benefits, with it being a rich source of nucleotides, a key component of a fish’s DNA and the immune system.
-The production of nucleotides is a time and energy consuming process, and supplementing with optimun has been said to improve the development of cells associated with the immune response, which will help koi fight off bacterial and viral infections.
+The production of nucleotides is a time and energy consuming process, and supplementing with Optimun has been said to improve the development of cells associated with the immune response, which will help koi fight off bacterial and viral infections.

 On top of this interesting immune boosting agent, the feed contains a high concentration of vitamin C, which also plays an important role in the immune system.
 Alongside we have other beneficial vitamins, A, B, D, and E, as well as trace minerals which help with various bodily functions.

-In terms of nutrition, crude protein content is 38% by volume and compromised mainly of wheat germ and anchovy meal.
+In terms of nutrition, crude protein content is 38% by volume and comprised mainly of wheat germ and anchovy meal.
 Sadly, the anchovy protein is only second on the ingredient label, which means wheat germ makes up a high proportion of the protein content by total mass.
 Due to this, we recommend this feed mainly as a cold weather feed (where wheat germ is more useful), or as a supplemental feed to mix in with your regular feed for extra immune system support.
 It’s not a total deal breaker, as anchovy meal still makes up a large portion of the total protein and the rest of the ingredient are great, but it’s still something we’d like to report on.

 An upside, however, is that this feed contains some of the lowest ash content of all feeds we investigated, coming in at just 4% of the total food volume.
 This low ash content makes it a very good choice if you want to optimize your water quality, or as a primary cold weather feed when filtration (bacteria) are less efficient at breaking down waste.
-Couple this with the great vitamin profile and added immune boosters and you have a really great cold weather food option for safer hibernation!
+Couple this with the great vitamin profile and added immune boosters and you have a really great cold weather food option for a safer winter period!

 Overall, we like this feed for its great immune boosting properties, low ash content, and wide vitamin and mineral profile which aids in healthy bodily function.
 Recommended as a cold weather feed, or when mixed in with your primary feed to help boost the immune system of your koi.